1307 PR.01 Establishing Subrecipients Associated with Sponsored Programs

 B. Subrecipient Regulatory Compliance and Assurance Requirements

-Prior to the submission of NIH JIT materials or similar process for other sponsors, or in advance of issuing a subaward to the subrecipient, OSP will review and confirm that all required subawardee documents and certifications have been received.
-OSP will contact the DBO to secure any needed documents or information.
+Prior to the submission of NIH Just in Time (“JIT”) materials or similar process for other sponsors, or in advance of issuing a subaward to the subrecipient, OSP will review and confirm that all required subawardee documents and certifications have been received.
+OSP will contact the DBO to secure any needed documents or information and will check Workday to ensure the Subrecipient is a Supplier.
+If the Subrecipient is not listed as a Supplier, OSP will direct the DBO to create the subrecipient as a Supplier/Vendor in Workday.

 The PI and their DBO are responsible for gathering from the subrecipient and submitting to OSP all remaining required information, documents and certifications which may include but are not limited to: